Batmanabcdefg/AbaqusTraining/03_Lesson/readme.tex.md

 	*DSLOAD
 	TopSurfTable,P,0.13

 Here, the base of the cube is fixed against all 3 translations.
-Furthermore, the middle of the table (node $13$) is fixed against translations in $X$ and $Y$; this is to prevent rigid body motion of the table.
+Furthermore, one corner of the table (node $12$) is fixed against translations in $X$ and $Y$; this is to prevent rigid body motion of the table.
 The pressure load of $p = 0.13$ is applied on the table top surface.

 ## Viewing results

 * **Reactions**.
-We can check that the reactions at the 4 corner nodes of the cube at the base to be $0.13/4 = 0.0325$.
+We can check that the reactions at the 4 corner nodes of the cube at the base to be $\dfrac{p\,A}{4} = 0.13$.

 ![](./abaqus_input_files/ContactInteractions_Step1_Frame7_RF3.png)

 ## Exercise

-What happens when you swap the master and contact surfaces?
+* What happens when you swap the master and contact surfaces?
 Do you get convergence?
 If not, why?
 Hint: see guidelines in the footnotes below.

-Try changing the contact pair option to <em> TYPE=NODE TO SURFACE </em>.
+* Try changing the contact pair option to <em> TYPE=NODE TO SURFACE </em>.
 What are the things that you need to change in the input file to make the contact work?
 Hint: for this contact type, the shell thickness is not used.

 ---
 ## Footnotes